-Because many millennials are still paying off student debt and confronted with stiff competition in a low-inventory real estate market, affordability is key.
+Because many in the millennial generation are still paying off student debt and confronted with stiff competition in a low-inventory housing market, affordability is key.
 The median age of today's renter is 32, and most (60%) make less than $50,000, according to 2017 research data from Zillow.

 Of the millennials who are looking to buy homes, research from Zillow indicates many are bypassing the concept of the starter home and looking for larger homes that fit into their budgets.

 "It's so hard to buy a home that the idea of buying a home just to move five years later doesn't seem like a viable option," Skylar Olsen, Zillow's senior managing economist, told Business Insider.

 While perennial locations such as San Francisco and New York are still popular with young people, more and more millenials are attracted to cities that strike the balance of relative affordability (compared to San Francisco and New York City) and diverse job opportunities.
 A few examples include Portland, Nashville, Austin, Dallas and Pittsburgh.

 Gregor Watson points out another unique millennial characteristic: “Millennials are looking to spend more money not on stuff but on experiences.”

 Cities making investments in downtown renovation, public space, transportation, dining and entertainment will attract millennials looking to buy homes near places to gather with friends, eat, drink and exercise outdoors.